Cwantic/Documentation/Design/Elements/Matrix.md

 You can **undo** this command.

-## 3. Insert a matrix on an intermediate node
+## 3. Insert a matrix at an intermediate node

 Click on the **Add matrix** button and select an **intermediate node** between 2 elements.